anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 - [Saving RStudio Data](#saving-rstudio-data)
 - [Versioning](#versioning)

+# Accessing the AnVIL RStudio Bioconductor Image

+The AnVIL Rstudio Bioconductor Image can be accessed using the Docker Image URL specified in the table at the top of this document.

+# Using RStudio in Terra

+The RStudio Docker can be used in the cloud-based platform Terra.
+Detailed instructions on accessing the AnVIL RStudio image in Terra can be found in the "[Working with Project-Specific Environments in Terra](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support.

+# Saving RStudio Data

+Unlike in a Terra base Docker image, any work performed in a project-specific Docker (like RStudio) will not be saved to your workspace google bucket.
+While your code will be saved on the runtime environment, if you delete the runtime (or if your runtime becomes unresponsive), you will lose code.
+To avoid losing work, make sure to back up your code or save it using the following techniques.

+### 1. Copying RStudio work to a workspace google bucket

+Use the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool to copy files to your workspace google bucket.
+The "[Working with project-specific images](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support demonstrates how to identify the url for a workspace google bucket.
+After identifying the workspace google bucket url, you can copy files to a google bucket by navigating to them in your terminal and using the bash command:

+    gsutil cp ./* gs://GoogleBucketURL

+### 2. Downloading RStudio files to your local computer
+Once your files are copied to a workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
+This will display the files available in your google bucket.
+By selecting a file, you can download it directly.
+Additionally, [this Terra support document](https://support.terra.bio/hc/en-us/articles/360029251091-Broad-Genomics-Downloading-data-from-a-Terra-workspace) details alternative techniques you can use to download data files.

+### 3. Checking code into GitHub
+You can install Git on RStudio and use it to [check code into GitHub](https://help.github.com/en/github/importing-your-projects-to-github).

 # RStudio Bioconductor Docker Contents

-### Accessing the AnVIL RStudio Bioconductor Image

-The AnVIL Rstudio Bioconductor Image can be accessed using the following URL: us.gcr.io/anvil-gcr-public/anvil-rstudio-base.

 ### Base Image

-The base image for the AnVIL RStudio Bioconductor Docker is the [rocker/tidyverse](https://hub.docker.com/r/rocker/tidyverse/) image provided by the [Rocker Project](https://www.rocker-project.org/).
-This image additionally contains tidyverse and devtools.
+The base image for the AnVIL RStudio Bioconductor Docker is the [RStudio Docker](https://github.com/anvilproject/anvil-docker/tree/master/anvil-rstudio-base).
+This contains the [rocker/tidyverse](https://hub.docker.com/r/rocker/tidyverse/) image provided by the [Rocker Project](https://www.rocker-project.org/), as well as tidyverse and devtools.

 ### Applications